cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - The updated mod should then work as intended

 New:
 -The AI uses Chronotanks in groups to make them more effective.
-Now this can be enabled/disabled using the .ini file.
+Now this can be enabled or disabled using the .ini file.
 -The AI Chronotank minimal groupsize is now editable by the .ini file.
--AIBoostLevel is dynamic by the number of allies and enemies he personally sees (Can be enabled/disabled using the .ini file.)
+-AIBoostLevel is dynamic by the number of allies/enemies he personally sees, this to rebalance unfair groups a bit.
+(Can be enabled/disabled/tweaked using the .ini file.)

 Hotfix:
 -Sometime Harvesters went to the another side of the map instead of going to closest Tiberium field.
 This is fixed now (Thanks to Cyberarm)

-Older updates:
+-Naval production by AI was unlimited.
+An AI tried to build more vessels than all other enemies together resulting in unlimited production when multiple AI's.
+ Now it counts the human vessels only.

+---

+General Mod info:
 -The Rampastring Quality of Live MOD. (waypoints, etc.)
 -Engineer instant capture
 -Engineers automatically choose new target after capturing.
 -Additional Zoom Levels
--RA Immersive Helis Mod (And all Air units have a sight) (Use L to land) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file

--AI knows how to use Thiefs and Spies.
+-RA Immersive Helis Mod (And all Air units have a sight) (Use 'L' to land) -Tech stealing by capturing a building with an Engineer (Allies vs Soviets) -Harvester have memory of latest harvest location, this is now editable by .ini file -AI knows how to use Thiefs and Spies.
 -AI knows how to use a MAD Tank.
 -AI knows how to use chronoshifting with a Chrono Tank.